-- Short Display is a preview of how your job order will display to public who have not logged in to AJL.
+- Short Display is a preview of how your job posting will display to public who have not logged in to AJL.

-- Full Display is a preview of what will display to job seekers when they click on the job title to view the job details.
+- Full Display is a preview of what will display to job seekers when they select the job title to view the job details.

-After clicking Activate this Job Posting, a thank you message displays confirming that your job posting is now complete and will be posted on its posting date based on its disclosure level (Public, Limited, or Private).
+After activating the posting, a thank you message displays confirming that your job posting is now complete.
 The text of the thank you message depends on whether you requested staff assistance, whether the posting date is the current date or in the future, and whether your employer account is approved or pending approval.
-The contact email address in the job posting will receive a verification email on the posting date.
+The primary email address in your Address Book will receive a verification email on the posting date.
 The verification email includes the job title, job posting number, date posted, closing date, and state-designated contact email address for feedback or questions.

-If you did not request staff assistance with this job posting, it displays immediately in your Active Job Postings list.
-To view your Active Job Postings list, in your account menu, click My Job Postings.
+If you did not request staff assistance with this job posting, it displays immediately in your Active Jobs list.
+To view your Active Jobs list, in your account menu, select Job Postings.

-- From the desired job posting, click View Options.
-Click Create Similar Post.
+- Underneath the desired job posting, select Create Similar Post.

 - Note that the publishing date is set to the current day, with the expiration date set to 30 days in the future.
 Edit if necessary.

-- When you are satisfied that the details of the job posting are correct, click Activate to make the job posting active on its publishing date, or click Make Pending Staff to send to AJL staff who will review and approve the posting.
+- When you are satisfied that the details of the job posting are correct, select Activate to make the job posting active on its publishing date, or select Make Pending Staff if you have requested staff assistance.

 The public workforce system is required to provide priority of service to all veterans and eligible spouses of veterans.
 In terms of job postings, this means that job seekers who have identified as veterans or other covered persons typically see job postings before the general public can view them.